[brackets in scriptures are my comments to explain or add emphasis]

 II Timothy 1:8-10

 Important Point #1: Things similar are not identical.
 God the creator and Jesus Christ the son have many similarities.
-Just as my dad and I have a lot in common (including our names) but we are clearly not the same person.
+Just as my dad and I have a lot in common (including our names, we are both called Robert Miller) but we are clearly not the same person.

 Important Point #2 – Interpretation is key.
 The Word of God must be interpreted according to Biblical usage and understanding, and allowed to interpret itself.
 We are instructed to study the Bible so we can rightly divide the Word of Truth.
 (II Timothy 2:15)